-https://www.repowering.org.uk/
+Email: info@repowering.org.uk Repowering London website

-Community Energy London - Community Energy London is a not-for-profit organisation established to support the growing network of community energy practitioners currently operating in London.
+Community Energy London is a not-for-profit organisation established to support the growing network of community energy practitioners currently operating in London.
 Community Energy can mean everything from clubbing together to get solar on your local estate or city farm, to doing talks with schools about saving energy, or even screening a film about energy with your neighbours.
-CEL was established to help support groups in London to share experience, resources and learning.
-CEL offers a list of suppliers and consultants that community groups have worked with, as well as reference guides and information.
+CEL was established to help support groups in London to share experience, resources and learning - as well as to inspire new groups and lobby government to favour community energy.

-www.communityenergy.london
+Email: hannah.short@communityenergy.london